 Adding a Course: Courses can be added to a student’s schedule within the first week of class.
-Time limits for the addition of courses are reduced proportionately in any semester where the structure of the class is such as an eight -week session.
+Time limits for the addition of courses are reduced proportionately in any semester where the structure of the class is changed, such as an eight-week session.
 Click to view the current academic calendars.

 This refund policy may be altered at any time.
 A specific refund policy is written for each semester for students at all academic levels.
 This policy is structured by dates and percentage of refund a student would receive if applicable.
 Any student who does not withdraw within the refund policy dates has the right to appeal the charges by written appeal to the Dean of Students.
 Appeals should be submitted within the same term to be accepted for review.
 Any appeal that is submitted after that time may be rejected depending on the individual’s reason for the appeal.

 Students with outstanding balances will be prohibited from registering for additional courses as well as future term courses.
 Any account with an outstanding balance will incur a 1.5% charge, or a minimum of $25.00 service charge, each month on the account until the end of the semester.
-After the start of a semester and the bill due date, any student who has an outstanding balance will receive an e-mail at their Concordia e-mail address.
+After the start of a semester and the bill due date, any student who has an outstanding balance will receive an email at their Concordia-Chicago email address.
 This notification will inform students of their standing account balance and any service charges.
-Statements will continue to be e-mailed each month to any student with a balance.
-Please note, it is the student’s responsibility to check his or her Concordia e-mail account on a regular basis.
+Statements will continue to be emailed each month to any student with a balance.
+Please note, it is the student’s responsibility to check his or her Concordia-Chicago email account on a regular basis.
 This will help students in maintaining their tuition account information and remain in good standing.
-Concordia e-mail is the University’s primary source of communication.
+Concordia-Chicago email is the University’s primary source of communication.